Annapurna Circuit 14th - Muktinath to Kagbeni, Nepal

 Moments later, a distance marker planted beside the road informs us that Kagbeni was five kilometers away.

-Even with the backpacks pressing our shoulders like never before, it was little for what we had gotten used to walking around.
+Even with our backpacks pressing on our shoulders like never before, it was still a small distance compared to what we had become accustomed to.

-The road winds, pointing towards the towering, jagged mountains of Jakkriojagga.
-We continued without a view to the west.
-Until we reached the lowered end of the slope that gave way to the road.
+The road winds, pointing towards the huge and sharp mountains of Jakkriojagga.
+We still have no view to the west.
+Until we reach the low point of the slope that gave way to the road.

 There, we discovered a whole new valley, much flatter and greener than that of Jharkot, based on alluvial land accumulated over time by the flow of the Gandaki.

-An enormous and stony riverbed preceded the village and the many smallholdings that surrounded and fed it.
-A new steep and muddy slope closed the whole scene.
+A huge, rocky riverbed preceded the town and the many smallholdings that surrounded and fed it.

 Kagbeni, the Gateway to the Realm of High Mustang